travelping/cennsonic/kube/README.md

 $ kube tools core@192.168.10.21 install worker v1.12.7
 ```

-You can download any version of Kubernetes, but further operations are fully
+**Note:** you can download any version of Kubernetes, but further operations are
-supported with the v1.12.x branch only.
+fully supported with the v1.12.x branch only.

 ### Install